 Construction activities associated with the proposed works have the potential to cause noise and vibration impacts through the use of equipment and construction vehicles for the proposed activities.
-The works are anticipated to take place overnight, however there are no residential or commercial properties in proximity to the scheme extents.
+Works will be undertaken over 4-days by utilising a mixture of daytime and night time working programme.
 The proposed scheme is anticipated to result in temporary minor adverse noise impacts.
 The following mitigation measures will be put in place:

-- The Best Practice Means, as defined in Section 72 of the Control of Pollution Act 1974, will be employed at all times to reduce noise to a minimum. - The Environmental Health Officer (EHO) from the Highland Council will be notified of works. - The noisiest works (e.g. planing) will be programmed to be completed before 23:00 each night, where reasonably practicable. - All site personnel will be fully briefed in advance of works regarding the need to minimise noise during works and of the site-specific sensitivities. - On-site construction tasks will be programmed to be as efficient as possible, with a view to limiting noise disruption to local sensitive receptors. - All plant, machinery and vehicles will be switched off when not in use. - All plant will be operated in such a way that minimises noise emissions and will have been maintained regularly to the appropriate standards. - Where fitted, and where permitted under Health and Safety requirements, white noise reversing alarms will be utilised during construction. - Where ancillary plant such as generators are required, they will be positioned so as to cause minimum noise disturbance.
+- The Best Practice Means, as defined in Section 72 of the Control of Pollution Act 1974, will be employed at all times to reduce noise to a minimum. - Residential properties have a degree of screening from the A9 930 Allt Cuaich bridge. - The Environmental Health Officer (EHO) from The Highland Council will be notified of works due to the proximity of nearby residential properties. - The noisiest works (e.g. planing) will be programmed to be completed before 23:00 each night, where reasonably practicable. - All site personnel will be fully briefed in advance of works regarding the need to minimise noise during works and of the site-specific sensitivities. - Local residents will be notified of works via letter drop and road users will be informed of works through a media release, which will provide details of construction dates and times. - The BEAR Scotland 'Being a Good Neighbour' toolbox talk will be briefed to all operatives prior to commencement of works on site. - On-site construction tasks will be programmed to be as efficient as possible, with a view to limiting noise disruption to local sensitive receptors. - All plant, machinery and vehicles will be switched off when not in use. - All plant will be operated in such a way that minimises noise emissions and will have been maintained regularly to the appropriate standards.

+- Where fitted, and where permitted under Health and Safety requirements, white noise reversing alarms will be utilised during construction. - Where ancillary plant such as generators are required, they will be positioned so as to cause minimum noise disturbance.
 Where deemed necessary, acoustic screens will be utilised.